aimadeell12/WeatherWizard/replit.md

-# Weather App
+# ArabWeather Pro - تطبيق طقس العرب المطور

 ## Overview

-This is a full-stack weather application built with React and Express that provides current weather data and forecasts for cities worldwide.
-The app features a modern, responsive design with Arabic language support and integrates with the WeatherAPI.com to deliver accurate weather information.
-The app uses a purple color theme with gradients and displays all numbers in English numerals with Gregorian calendar for better readability.
+ArabWeather Pro is a comprehensive full-stack weather application built with React and Express that provides accurate weather data and forecasts for cities worldwide.
+The app features a modern, responsive design with complete Arabic language support and RTL layout, integrating with WeatherAPI.com to deliver precise weather information.
+The application uses a beautiful purple color theme with gradients, displays all numbers in English numerals with Gregorian calendar for better readability, and includes a stunning custom SVG icon with weather elements.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 Display preferences: English numbers, Gregorian calendar, purple color theme with gradients.
+App Identity: ArabWeather Pro (English name), طقس العرب المطور (Arabic name).

 ## System Architecture